Last Updated: May 2013

 A usability test was created by the MnPALS Discovery Tool Task Force.
 Several PALS libraries have implented usability testing of MnPALS Plus based on that test and reported the findings to the MnPALS Plus Working Group.

 A separate database containing a copy of the Aleph bibliographic data.
-It is updated daily.
+It is updated four times per day.

-The Individual Record displays the live circulation status retrieved via an Aleph X-Services call.
+The Individual Record displays the live circulation status retrieved via an Aleph REStfull API call.

 Keyword indexing mimics the keyword indexes in the MnPALS Aleph catalog.